nlybe/Elgg-News/README.md

 ******* Elgg News Plugin *******

-Free Elgg plugin for posting news and announcements by administrators.
+Free Elgg plugin for post news and announcements by administrators.

 This plugin offers admins the options:
 1. Post news items